Chandana839/RAG_Workshop_Assignment/README.md

 **A:** “ Supervised learning is a type of machine learning that involves training an artificial system using examples provided by a knowledgeable external supervisor".
 (Source : "Overview of Supervised Learning" on page 9 and section 2.6 )

+**Q:** Explain the concept of reinforcement learning and its main elements.
+**A:**
+"Reinforcement learning is a type of machine learning that focuses on how agents ought to take actions in an environment so as to maximize some notion of cumulative reward.
+It's characterized by three main elements, which are essential for understanding the framework" (Source Document 1:3).

 ## 🧾 Files Included
 - `CHANDANA_R_RAG_WORKSHOP.ipynb` — Main Jupyter Notebook
 - `ML_1.pdf` → `ML_5.pdf` — Data sources